Jean Lannes: Campaigns of Italy and Egypt

 Lannes served under General Barthélemy Louis Joseph Schérer, taking part in the Battle of Loano.
 However, in 1795, as a result of the reforms of the army introduced by the Thermidorians, he was dismissed from his rank.
 He re-enlisted as a simple volunteer in the French Armée d'Italie.
-He served in the Italian campaign of 1796, and climbed his way up to high rank once again, being given command of a brigade in General Pierre Augereau’s division and later of 3 battalions of the permanent advance guard at different times.
+He served in the Italian campaign of 1796, and climbed his way up to high rank once again, being given command of a brigade in General Charles-Pierre Augereau's division and later of 3 battalions of the permanent advance guard at different times.
 Lannes was distinguished in every battle and played an important role in the victory at Dego.
 At the Battle of Bassano, he captured two enemy flags with his own hands and received multiple wounds at the Battle of Arcole but kept leading his column in person.

 Lannes led troops under Claude Victor-Perrin in the invasion of the Papal States.
-When he and a small reconnaissance party ran into 300 Papal cavalry, he averted danger by astutely ordering the men to return to base, convincing them not to attack.
+When he and a small reconnaissance party ran into 300 Papal cavalry, he averted danger by astutely ordering the cavalry to return to base, convincing them not to attack.

 He was chosen by Bonaparte to accompany him to Egypt as commander in one of General Jean-Baptiste Kléber's brigades, in which capacity he greatly distinguished himself, especially during the retreat from Syria.
 Lannes was wounded at the Battle of Abukir, before he returned to France with Bonaparte, and assisted him in the Coup of 18 Brumaire.
-After Bonaparte's takeover and appointment as Consul of France, Lannes was promoted to the ranks of general of division and commandant of the consular guard.
+After Bonaparte's takeover and appointment as Consul of France, Lannes was promoted to the ranks of general of division and commandant of the Consular Guard.

 Back with the Armée d'Italie, Lannes commanded the advanced guard in the crossing of the Alps in 1800, was instrumental in winning the Battle of Montebello, from which he afterwards took his title, and played a large part in the Battle of Marengo.